Exploring Deaf Culture: Fascinating Facts You Need to Know

 Deaf culture is a unique cultural and linguistic community that uses sign language as its primary mode of communication.

-Read more Unveiling the Nutritional Facts of High Noon
+Read more Diving into the Nutrition Facts of Mountain Dew Kickstart

 American Sign Language (ASL) is a distinct language with its own grammar and syntax, and is crucial to deaf culture.